Subset Selection and Diagnostics

 \[ 1 - P(\chi^2_1 > \log(n)) = \ldots \]

-Notice how the significance level changes depending on sample size due to the BIC equation, which is exactly what is recommended for any selection techniques using p-values.
+Notice how the significance level changes depending on sample size due to the BIC equation, which is exactly what is recommended for any selection technique using p-values.

-With that all understood, let’s evaluate the three common stepwise regression approaches.
+With that all understood, let’s look at the three common stepwise regression approaches.

 Stepwise Selection